Valid Inference After Causal Discovery: Problem Formulation and Preliminaries

-It remains to understand how one can obtain a bound on the max-information between $\widehat G$ and $\D$.
-One approach extensively studied in the literature on adaptive data analysis is to make the causal discovery procedure \emph{differentially private} \citep{dwork2006calibrating}.
+It remains to understand how to bound the max-information between $\widehat G$ and $\D$.
+One approach studied in the literature on adaptive data analysis is to make the causal discovery procedure \emph{differentially private} \citep{dwork2006calibrating}.
 Roughly speaking, differential privacy requires that the output of a statistical analysis be randomized in a way that makes it insensitive to the replacement of a single data point.
+In the following, a ``randomized'' algorithm is any algorithm that is allowed to employ a source of randomness independent of the input data in its computations.

-\begin{definition}[Differential privacy~\citep{dwork2006calibrating}] A randomized algorithm $\A$ is $\epsilon$-differentially private for some $\epsilon\geq0$ if for any two fixed data sets $\D$ and $\D'$ differing in at most one entry and any measurable set $\O$, we have where the probabilities are taken over the randomness of the algorithm. \end{definition}
+\begin{definition}[Differential privacy~\citep{dwork2006calibrating}] A randomized algorithm $\A$ is $\epsilon$-differentially private for some $\epsilon\geq0$ if for any two fixed data sets $\D$ and $\D'$ differing in at most one entry and any measurable set $\O$, we have $\PP{\A(\D)\in \O} \leq e^\epsilon \PP{\A(\D')\in \O}$, where the probabilities are taken over the randomness of the algorithm. \end{definition}

 To translate differential privacy into a bound on the max-information, we apply the following key result due to \citet{dwork2015generalization}.